MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 First, we need to load the data we would like to work on, e.g. a CT scan.
 In MeVisLab, modules are used to perform their associated specific task, they are the basic entities you will be working with.
 Each module has a different functionality for processing, visualization and interaction.
 Connecting modules enables the development of complex processing pipelines.
 You will get to know different types of modules throughout the course of this tutorial.

 Starting off, we will add the module `ImageLoad` to our network to load our data.
-The module can be found typing its name into the search bar on the top-right corner an is added to your network by clicking it.
+The module can be found by typing its name into the search bar on the top-right corner and is added to your network by clicking it.

 ![Search for ImageLoad](/images/tutorials/basicmechanics/BM_01.png "Search for ImageLoad")

 Next, we select and load the data we´d like to process.
 Double-click the Module `ImageLoad` to open its Panel.
 You can browse through your folders to select the data you´d like to open.
 Example data can be found in the MeVisLab DemoData directory *$(InstallDir)/Packages/MeVisLab/Resources/DemoData* located in the MeVisLab installation path.
-Select a file, for example a MRI scan of a shoulder *Shoulder_Fracture.tif*.
+Select a file, for example an MRI scan of a shoulder *Shoulder_Fracture.tif*.
 The image is loaded immediately and basic information of the loaded image can be seen in the Panel.

 {{<alert class="info" caption="Extra Infos">}}
 There also are Modules to load multiple other formats of data.
 These are the most common ones: